-Are you looking for a car for camping or you are wondering if your car is good enough to camp in.
-You are in good luck because I can answer both of those questions.
+The best camping car is one that you own.
 First of all, there is no “perfect car to camp in”.
 Automobiles are made for driving and transportation and not specifically for camping.

-The short answer is that you can camp in any automobile as long a you pack correctly for the vehicle.
+The short answer is you can camp in any car as long a you pack correctly.
 I have seen families camping in everything from very small 4 seater Fiat’s to converted bread trucks.
 The key is to make your gear fit in the car.
 Don’t go out and buy a vehicle to fit your gear unless you really need a new vehicle.

 Our family of four traveled for 6 years in our Subaru Legacy Outback wagon.
 It’s all-wheel drive, has a lot of cargo, room and can accommodate a cargo container on the roof.